iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 To the following question:
 `?
 You are not logged in yet, log in?`

 Answer `Y`{{execute}}

-You can see your new deployed dapp in  : https://explorer.iex.ec in the "last dapp registrations" tab.
+You can see your new deployed dapp at https://explorer.iex.ec in the "last dapp registrations" tab.

 As a Dapp Provider your work is finished :
-Your App is registered on iexec network and link to your ethereum Dapp address.
+Your App is registered on iExec network and link to your Ethereum Dapp address.
 This App (binary) will be run by workers thanks to transactions sent to your Dapp (smart contract).
 We will see that on the next page of this tutorial.